“Kotchebi” is a North Korean word only. It is not in the Korean dictionary since it is a slang used only in North Korea.

 Once I had an interview with an old but highly knowledgeable North Korean defector and asked him the origin of the word.
 He immediately denied the assumption mentioned above and said that, “it actually came from the Russian language.
 In Russian, “кочевой” means “wandering” and “nomads”.
 After the Korean Armistice Agreement was signed, people from the Soviet Union came into North Korean to support restoration.
 They called homeless people “кочевой” and it gave birth to the word kotchebi in the North Korean language.

-Next page: ‘Kotchebi’, the Homeless, under the Kim Jong-un regime…
+Kotchebi, the Homeless, Under the Kim Jong-un Regime

 ASIAPRESS reporting partners inside North Korea said that, “The number of kotchebi has drastically decreased under the Kim Jong-un regime as compared to the last decade where they gathered at markets and transportation stations all over the country.”

 An ASIAPRESS reporting partner working as a middle manager at an administration reported that, “The government ordered the building of orphanages, and to clear all kotchebi from the streets, and to shelter all of them there [the orphanages].
 Rumor has it that it is because Comrade Kim Jong-un was angered because South Korean and Japanese TV programs have repeatedly broadcasted the kotchebi topic.”

 This reminds me of something essential to my job.
 Since North Korea restricts the flow of information, it is difficult to verify the information given by interviewees.
 Therefore, the ASIAPRESS reporting team where I belong has dedicated itself to only presenting information to the public that has strong strong evidence.
 Obtaining this first-hand information from inside North Korea such as photos, voice recordings, videos, and documents is of the utmost significance for us.

 Related Article: More Kotchebi Homeless Children Under the Kim Jong-un Regime